A Neuro-Symbolic Framework for Accountability in Public-Sector AI: Literature Review: Legal Reasoning for Welfare Distributions via Neuro-Symbolic Frameworks

-Ontological and constraint-based approaches together have become foundational for tasks such as normative reasoning, legal information retrieval, and automated compliance checking.
-Process auditing systems like Regorous~\cite{governatori2015regorous} integrate both layers, representing legal norms through formal ontologies and enforcing them through SMT-based constraint solving.
-Others employ logical reasoners to infer legal consequences or detect rule conflicts~\cite{khang_automating_defeasible_2022, judson_put_2024}.
-Collectively, this body of work demonstrates that symbolic models can render the structure of law explicit and computationally tractable.
-Yet scholars continue to note their fragility \cite{lim_automating_2022}: they rely on exhaustive rule enumeration, require expert maintenance, and often remain disconnected from the natural-language texts and socio-legal contexts that give those rules meaning.
+Systems such as Regorous \cite{governatori2015regorous} integrate legal ontologies with SMT-based constraint solving to perform process-level compliance auditing, while other approaches employ logical reasoners to infer legal consequences or detect rule conflicts \cite{judson_put_2024, khang_automating_defeasible_2022}.
+Judson et al. \cite{judson_put_2024} demonstrate how SMT-based oracles can investigate the reasoning behind automated decisions, combining formal verification with decision traceability.
+Collectively, this body of work shows that symbolic reasoning can render the structure of law computationally tractable for compliance tasks.
+Still, a common limitation persists: existing reasoning systems rely on exhaustive manual rule enumeration, require expert maintenance, and remain disconnected from unstructured natural-language texts that constitute the operative interface between agencies and affected individuals \cite{libal_legal_2023, khang_automating_defeasible_2022}.

-The the extent to which legal rules can be exhaustively formalized remains contested.
-Statutory eligibility criteria often contain discretionary clauses, temporal dependencies, and exception handling that resist complete specification in symbolic form.
-As a result, current systems typically focus on the operational core of legal rules, leaving substantial interpretive work to human administrators or adjudicators \cite{libal_legal_2023}.

-Recent studies have therefore begun to explore hybrid approaches, linking ontological representationswith natural-language processing or statistical learning to bridge the gap between textual norms and formal reasoning~\cite{wan_towards_2024} and~\cite{gibaut_neurosymbolic_2023}.
-These efforts mark a broader turn toward executable semantics in law, an attempt to make legal norms both interpretable and machine-actionable.
-The convergence of symbolic logic and semantic representation provides the conceptual foundation for emerging neuro-symbolic models that aim to integrate interpretability with normative verification.